Alert: Weather Alert: CU Denver and Auraria Campus Closure

 The university's commitment to equal access to IT has been more formally stated through the publication of an IT Digital Accessibility Policy.
 The policy looks to the Web Content Accessibility Guidelines (WCAG) 2.1 developed by the World Wide Web Consortium (W3C) Level AA for guidance in meeting its IT accessibility commitments.

-In addition to the policy, the Office of Information Technology maintains an IT Accessibility Scorecard which provides specific techniques and testing methods to assist the campus community including web designers, developers, content creators, and purchasing agents, in meeting the policy guidelines when creating and procuring IT.
+In addition to the policy, the Office of Information Technology maintains an accessibility scorecard through Siteimprove which provides specific techniques and testing methods to assist the campus community including web designers, developers, content creators, and purchasing agents, in meeting the policy guidelines when creating and procuring IT.
+Through Siteimprove, you can get access to a digital scorecard that indicates the accessibility of your webpages.
+If you oversee digital content in your areas, click here to fill out a form and indicate that you need access to Siteimprove.

 Additional Resources